lesharris/helm-circe/README.md

 ```
 (require 'helm-circe)
 (global-set-key (kbd "C-c c i") 'helm-circe)
+; Handy to have a binding to helm-circe-new-activity
+(global-set-key (kbd "C-c c n") 'helm-circe-new-activity)
 ```

 # Commands
 `helm-circe`
 Main command that displays channels, queries, and servers in different sections of the candidate list.

+`helm-circe-new-activity`
+Displays a candidate list of channels that have had activity since last viewed.
+Mirrors what tracking-mode puts in the mode line... but in helm so much faster.

 `helm-circe-by-server`
 Displays a candidate list of channels with each channel in a specific